kim6le/CarND-Advanced-Lane-Lines/README.md

 # Advanced Lane Finding Project

 The related files are:
-* The writeup: this document you are looking now.
+* The writeup: this document you are reading now.
 * Python code: `proj4.py`
 * The generated video file: `result.mp4`